 Emma McDermott PgDip MBACP

-If any of the list below strikes a cord, then talking therapies could work for you.
+If any of the list below strikes a chord, then the talking therapy I offer could work for you.

 If the answer is yes to any of these, I offer you the chance to explore with me the thoughts, feelings and behaviours at the root of the issue.
 With me, you get a warm, supportive, professional service and a safe, confidential, therapy space to express yourself.
 Together, we will work at your pace to identify where you want to be and what will help you get there.

 The first step is to get in touch over email or on the phone and from there we can look into how I can help.
 I aim to respond to all messages quickly (within 24 hours) and there is no obligation to book an appointment.